 Putian Fujian, China Travel Guide

-Putian experiences a subtropical monsoon climate, with distinct seasons that influence visitor comfort and activity options.
+Putian experiences a subtropical monsoon climate, with distinct seasons that influence visitor comfort and action options.
 Temperatures, precipitation, and humidity vary significantly throughout the year.
-Plan your visit in line with your preferred weather plus recreation levels.
+Plan your visit according to your preferred weather plus recreation levels.

 Spring (March-May) offers mild temperatures averaging 15-25°C. Autumn (September-November) also brings warm and agreeable temperatures, usually between 20-28°C. These two periods are often considered the most comfortable for a visit.

-High season falls during The month of april-May and September-October for pleasant weather.
-Expect more expensive lodging prices and more crowded attractions at these times.
+High season falls in April-In may And september-October for pleasant weather.
+Expect higher accommodation prices and more crowded attractions during these times.

 Shoulder season (March, June, November) balances mild weather, fewer crowds, and better value.
 Low season (July-August and December-February) has extreme heat or cooler temperatures, with less tourists and lower prices.